ShayokhShorfuddin/flutter_facts/README.md

   child: Column(
      mainAxisSize: MainAxisSize.min,
      children: [
-        for (var item in Facts().get_facts(amount: 999, isSafe: true)) Text(item)
+        for (var item in Facts().get_facts(amount: 112, isNotSafe: true)) Text(item)
      ]
    )
 )
 ```
 The code above will throw an error.
-As you did ```isSafe: true```, the package will get all the available "Safe" facts and then try to get random "999" Safe facts for you.
-But 999 safe facts are not available yet.
-There are currently
+As you did ```isNotSafe: true```, the package will get all the available "Unsafe" facts and then try to get random "112" Unsafe facts for you.
+But 112 safe facts are not available yet.
+There are currently 108 Unsafe facts available.
+So, the minimum amount is 1 and maximum is the

 Safe facts : 6671
 UnSafe facts : 108